 Portuguese authorities have announced that from tomorrow children born to foreign parents — one of whom must have lived in Portugal for at least a year legally or otherwise — will be eligible for Portuguese citizenship at birth.
+In other words, Portugal birthright citizenship has been expanded to include more family members.

 The new nationality law’s amendment considerably reduces the time parents have to be residing in Portugal for their children to be eligible for birthright citizenship.
 Prior to the amendment, children could only acquire birthright citizenship if one of their parents resided in Portugal for at least two years.